Last Updated on March 10, 2023

 They don’t require regular outings to the parlor, and as long as you brush them consistently, you can keep their coat looking luxurious and glossy.

-You might have to take your dog to get a bath and his nails cut occasionally, but if you want to save some cash, you could learn how to do this at home.
+You might have to take him to get a bath and his nails cut occasionally, but if you want to save some cash, you could learn how to do this at home.

-To assist you with covering a portion of the medical expenses we have mentioned above, it is fitting to take out pet insurance for your Doxie.
+To assist you with covering a portion of the medical expenses we have mentioned above, it is fitting to take out pet insurance for your pup.

 This can likewise assist you with paying for any huge unexpected hospital expenses.

-For the ideal rates, sign your Doxie puppy up as soon as possible, as the younger the dog, the cheaper he will be.
+For the ideal rates, sign your sausage puppy up as soon as possible, as the younger the dog, the cheaper he will be.

 Dachshund puppies will cost around $25 per month, but older pups could set you back as much as $100 in pet insurance costs.